f4exb/sdrangel/plugins/feature/remotecontrol/readme.md

    * Boolean - For on/off, true/false and 1/0 values.
    * Float - For real numbers.
    * String - For text strings.
 * Units - The units of the sensor, if applicable.
-E.g A or Amps for a current sensor.
+E.g. A or Amps for a current sensor.
 This field is used as the default value for the Right Label in the GUI and also for the Chart Y-axis label.
 * Get state - SCPI commands that get the state of the sensor from the device.